-Cathy exhibits with the Society of Women Artists in London and was awarded the Barbara Tate Memorial Award in 2015.
-Her work is in the Ashmolean Museum in Oxford and corporate collections.
+Cathy exhibits around the UK, Europe, and is collected as far afield as Canada, Africa, and New Zealand.
+In 2021 she was selected for the 20th International Art Exchange Exhibition in Chiba, Japan.
+Cathy regularly exhibits with the Society of Women Artists in London, being awarded the Barbara Tate Memorial Award in 2015.
+Her work is in the Ashmolean Museum in Oxford and various corporate collections.
 She appeared on Sky Arts Landscape Artist of the Year in 2016 and 2017.

-Originally from Manchester she now lives in a chapel near Buckingham which she converted with her husband.
-She lives close enough to London to get her Urban Architecture fix when needed.
-When Cathy’s not steering 60 ft of steel canal boat along the British waterways and wielding a windlass, sh can be found splattering paint and singing loudly in her Buckinghamshire Studio.
+Cathy lives in a chapel near Buckingham, which she converted with her husband.
+It is close enough to London to get an Urban Architecture fix when needed.
+Cathy splatters paint and sings loudly in her Buckinghamshire Studio, when not steering a canal boat along the British waterways and wielding a windlass.

 Drawing with masking fluid, Cathy reflects the city in all its glory.
 From ground breaking designs of cutting edge architecture, to the decaying remnants of a glorious past – these are lovingly embraced in her watercolour and acrylic ink paintings.
 Using the media’s vibrant colours, Cathy conveys the mundane and ordinary beside the glorious and spectacular.